Convert Flash ECourses to HTML5 – Highlights of the Process

 4. Add Interactivities when Converting Flash to HTML5

 Flash did have the ability to create highly rich interactivities.
 When you convert your Flash courses to HTML5, authoring tools such as Storyline make sure these don’t go to waste and can be recreated without much programming knowledge.
 Interactivities add great value to your e-learning program, as it is the closest you can get to replacing the engagement a teacher brings to a classroom learning session.
 That’s why when converting your legacy courses, you must add as many interactivities as possible.
 Add game-based content, interactive-videos, gamified content, interactive stories, and more to make your e-learning course more appealing.

 5. Run Quality Checks and Publish

 Before releasing the converted courses to your audience, always develop a prototype and do a test run with your inner circle.
 If you have used top authoring tools such as Storyline 360, Adobe Captivate, or iSpring, they will definitely ensure that your converted courses run smoothly.
 But there is nothing wrong with doing a test run to correct the finer elements of the course.
 Running quality checks will help you pick up minor inconsistencies early on, which in turn ensure a better learning experience.

-These are just the highlights of what needs to be done while converting legacy Flash-based courses.
+These are just the highlights of what needs to be done while converting Flash to HTML5.
+Read this blog for a bird’s eye view of the entire process.
 If you still feel that this is going to be a convoluted task, you can always seek the assistance of an experienced e-learning vendor who can help you do this.